jsageryd/tmux-tomato/README.md

   the overlapping block ends.
 - The focus blocks may not span more than 24 hours.
 - The focus blocks may span over midnight.
+- A focus block without a duration continues until the next focus block starts.
 - `□` denotes the first block of the day. `▶` and `▷` denote an upcoming block.
   `▶` means the next block starts directly after the current block ends. `▷` indicates that there is a gap between the current block and the next block.